Rupa830904/Student-management-culture-school/README.md

 Error Handling

-Error handling was implemented throughout the application with the use of try/except statements to handle exceptions raised for things like, None type values, Database connection errors, Value errors.
+Error handling was implemented throughout the application with the use of try/except statements to handle exceptions raised for things like, None type values, Value errors.
+For all types of data input errors user will be alerted with a message and given a option to go back to the corresponding menu.

-Features Left to Implement

 Logical Flow
 Main Menu